cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### So we have 32 subnets, do they talk to each other?

 A new abstract base class, called `SubnetsAPI` is released in Cybertensor `6.8.0` and your application can use this to enable cross subnet communication.
-Normally, however, if you are not using the `SubnetsAPI`, then the subtensor blockchain does not mix data from one subnet with another subnet data and a subnet does not communicate with another subnet.
+Normally, however, if you are not using the `SubnetsAPI`, then the cybertensor contract does not mix data from one subnet with another subnet data and a subnet does not communicate with another subnet.

 :::tip See also
 See [Cybertensor Subnets API](https://github.com/cybercongress/cybertensor/blob/master/README.md#bittensor-subnets-api).